billg-splunk/javashop-otel/README.md

 Click Traces on the right

 We did remove the exception however it seems removing the Exception did not fix the latency...

-Lets see if these annotations provide us more relevant information for the next responder once we find the root cause.
+Lets see if the newly added annotations provide us more relevant information for the next responder once we find the cause.

-NOTE: We added additional information Parameter Values at Time of Latency in this case "Location"
+NOTE: We added additional information Parameter Values at Time of Latency.
+In this case the "Location" tag was created due our handy Annotator, that did the [OpenTelemetry Annotations] for us.

 ![Screen Shot 2022-11-28 at 7 54 20 AM](https://user-images.githubusercontent.com/32849847/204351309-ca9c1baf-d4c4-40c2-8248-5d82c0d16477.png)

 With this information a Developer can debug very quickly.
+Consider the case of debugging code, that you may not have written yourself without Parameter Values at the time of the issue ?
+You would have no choice but to go line .... by line ..... by line..... which can take a very long time.

 Since we now have the parameter tagged as part of our span metadata "location" Colorado must be the culprit !
 We can also see that the actual method that has the latency was not ProductResource.getAllProducts but